micahThor/github.io-learning-journal-/index.md

 - Preparation for obstacles
    - Learning can be a frustrating experience if you aren't prepared.
 Maintaing a clear mind, showing up on time, and having tools on-hand can increase my growth mindset.
 - Collaboration over brute force
    - Teaming up on challenging problems can be both a learning and teaching moment.
-By engaging with colleagues instead of tackling issues that I cannot solve alone, I can glean the important content while keeping my mind open to other's proficiencies.
+By engaging with colleagues instead of tackling problems alone, I can glean the important content while keeping my mind open to other's proficiencies.
-- Failure isn't an option, but it's sometimes part of the process
+- Effort rewards the persistent
    - Learning a new career can be especially difficult in the beginning.
-While I must maintain the highest standards of learning, I must account for new technologies to be challenging.
-When I encounter a failure on my part, that is my opportunity to react and make positive of the situation.
+It is good to have short and long term goals when tackling new technlogies.